 As COLA benefits in many public retirement systems were reformed between 2009 and 2018, the complexity of COLA designs increased.
 Greater sophistication was developed in the nuances of COLA calculation, such as tying the increase to actual rates of inflation.
 The United States has experienced a relatively low average inflation rate during the last 20 or so years, and the practice of linking COLAs to a measurement of consumer inflation (such as the CPI-W) has become more common.
 According to NASRA's most recent survey of the 100 largest public pension plans, of the 72 plans with automatic COLAs, 47 are now linked to a reported inflation rate.
-In the complex public pension plans, of the 72 plans with automatic COLAs, 47 are now linked to a reported inflation rate.

 On top of this base measurement tool, caps and floors are sometimes applied to limit the COLA spread, parameters are placed on the benefit amount that is subject to a COLA, and/or the application of an adjustment is made subject to funding or rate of return benchmarks.
 Some plans use a combination of multiple COLA features to calculate and apply an increase.
 For example, the South Dakota Retirement System's three-tiered COLA includes a fixed percentage for one group of members, and two calculations that are tied to CPI-W, with different minimum and maximums for each of the other two groups.
-The cap is also designed to adjust if the plan's funded ratio drops below 100%.54
+The cap is also designed to adjust if the plan's funded ratio drops below 100%.